Nomomania

-Nomomania (also written as “Nomo-mania”) is a popular and media phenomenon surrounding Japanese baseball retired pitcher, Hideo Nomo, after his move from Nippon Professional Baseball (NPB) to Major League Baseball (MLB) and his on-field success with the Los Angeles Dodgers in 1995.
-The term describes the intense public interest, high media attention and commercial buzz generated by Nomo's performances and persona in both the USA and Japan.
+Nomomania, also written as Nomo-mania, is a popular and media phenomenon surrounding Japanese former baseball pitcher, Hideo Nomo, after his move from Nippon Professional Baseball (NPB) in Japan to Major League Baseball (MLB) in the United States and his on-field success with the Los Angeles Dodgers in 1995.
+The term describes the intense public interest, high media attention and commercial buzz generated by Nomo's performances and persona in both the U.S. and Japan.

 Background

-Hideo Nomo (born 1968) had been a successful professional baseball player in Japan, pitching for the Kintetsu Buffaloes when he used a contractual loophole to leave NPB and sign with the Los Angeles Dodgers.
+Nomo (born 1968) had been a successful professional baseball player in Japan, pitching for the Kintetsu Buffaloes when he used a contractual loophole to leave NPB and sign with the Dodgers.
 He debuted in MLB on May 2, 1995.
 Nomo employed an unusual “tornado” windup and a dominant splitter that contributed to immediate results, leading to widespread attention from fans and media in both countries.

-During the 1995 season, Nomo posted a 13–6 record with a 2.54 ERA and led the National League in strikeouts (236).
-His string of dominant starts, selection as the National League starting pitcher in the 1995 All-Star Game, and being named NL Rookie of the Year fueled a period of extraordinary public interest — dubbed “Nomomania” — that saw higher attendance at his starts, extensive media coverage and substantial merchandise sales.
+During the 1995 season, Nomo posted a 13–6 record with a 2.54 ERA and led the National League (NL) in strikeouts (236).
+His string of dominant starts, selection as the NL starting pitcher in the 1995 All-Star Game, and being named NL Rookie of the Year fueled a period of extraordinary public interest — dubbed “Nomomania” — that saw higher attendance at his starts, extensive media coverage and substantial merchandise sales.

 Impact

-Nomo's tenure in MLB League included several landmark performances that amplified his profile:
+Nomo's tenure in the MLB League incorporated some excellent performances that really magnified his profile in the history of baseball: